dlops-io/mega-pipeline/transcribe_audio/README.md

 ENV GOOGLE_APPLICATION_CREDENTIALS=secrets/mega-pipeline.json
 ```

-* Ensure we have an up to date baseline, install dependencies by running
+* Ensure we have an up-to-date baseline, and install dependencies by running
 ```
 apt-get update
 apt-get upgrade -y